arka003/EXA320M-3200G-Hackintosh/README.md

    - Advanced OpenGL apps may cause graphical glitches and/or GPU hangs
    - One USB3.2 port at the back of the motherboard (I've disabled it due to macOS's 15 port USB limit)

+**NOTE:** Remove NootedRed from Kexts and update `config.plist` for the first boot until completely installed, add it after successful installation for GPU acceleration.

 **It is recommended to map USB ports again using USBMap from corpnewt even if you're using a slightly different build**